koda-git/mdblogger/README.md

 ## Project Structure

-routes/ - Express routes.
+routes/ - Express routes.\
-views/ - EJS templates for rendering pages. public/ - Static files (CSS, JavaScript, images). server.js - Main server file.
+views/ - EJS templates for rendering pages.\
+public/ - Static files (CSS, JavaScript, images).\
+server.js - Main server file.\

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.

-License
+##License

 This project is licensed under the MIT License.
+Feel free to use it in any of your projects!